shuftipro/RESTful-API-v1.3/on-site_with_ocr.md

 	Type: **string**
 	Accepted Values: **any, image_only, video_only**

 	Verification mode defines what types of proofs are allowed for a verification.
 In case of 'video_only' mode, you can only send base64 of videos where format should be MP4 or MOV in proofs.
 In 'any' mode mixture of images and videos can be provided in proofs.
-Default mode 'any' will be selected if this key is missing.

 <!-- -------------------------------------------------------------------------------- -->
 * ## face

 	The easiest of all verifications is done by authenticating the face of the users.
 In case of on-site verification, end-user will have to show their face in front of a webcam or camera of their phone that essentially makes it a selfie verification.
+If the mode of verification is off-site, then the image will be provided by you and Shufti Pro will verify that image.

 	* <h3>proof</h3>